-Motif investing is relatively new to the investing community and is part of the fintech wave that has been sweeping the financial industry.
-Motif investing takes active investing to a whole new level by combining the power of basket trading.
+Motif investing is new and is part of the fintech wave that has been sweeping the financial industry.
+Motif investing takes retail investing to a whole new level by combining the power of basket trading.

 With motif investing, investors can create laser-targeted motifs that one wouldn't find in the ETF world.
-For example, you could create a motif that is based on tracking stocks dealing with only semi-conductors, or create and invest in a motif that has ETFs that tracks select international markets and so on.
+For example, you could create a motif that tracks select international markets and so on.

 It is not surprising therefore that within just a few years of its inception, motif investing has become quite popular.

-In terms of commissions or other fees, investors have to pay a flat commission of just $9.95 per motif and a fee of $4.95 for adding additional stocks to the motif that was already purchased.
+In terms of commissions or other fees, investors have to pay a flat commission of just $9.95 per motif and a fee of $4.95 for adding to existing positions.